-Start the day by going to Kensington and choose a museum in the free museum-like:
+Start the day by going to Kensington and pick one of the fantastic free museums:

-- Natural History Museum – in my opinion, the best museum in London.
+- Natural History Museum – In my opinion this is the best museum in London.
 I always think of David Attenborough speaking whilst I am walking through the gorgeous building learning about dinosaurs.

 - Victoria and Albert Museum

 - Science Museum